Contrasting West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 Risk & Volatility

-West Fraser Timber has a beta of -0.32, indicating that its share price is 132% less volatile than the S&P 500.
-Comparatively, UFP Industries has a beta of 1.48, indicating that its share price is 48% more volatile than the S&P 500.
+West Fraser Timber has a beta of -0.24, suggesting that its share price is 124% less volatile than the S&P 500.
+Comparatively, UFP Industries has a beta of 1.5, suggesting that its share price is 50% more volatile than the S&P 500.

 Analyst Recommendations